Cluster

 vlinks(mixed $key, mixed $element, bool $withscores)

-Get neighbors for a given vector element optionally withscores.
+Get neighbors for a given vector element optionally with scores.

-at line 7358
+at line 7530

 Cluster|array|string|false